csebooks/c-programming/content.en/c-instructions/_index.md

 ## Arithmetic Instruction

-A C arithmetic instruction consists of a variable name on the left hand side of = and variable names and constants on the right hand side of =.
+An arithmetic instruction consists of a variable name on the left hand side of = and variable names and constants on the right hand side of =.
 The variables and constants appearing on the right hand side of = are connected by arithmetic operators like **+, -, \*,** and **/**.

 Ex.:
 {{< highlight c >}}